 - 1 cup solid coconut cream - See Note 2

 - ⅔ cup organic cane sugar

 - 16 ounces vegan cream cheese, cold

-- approx ⅓ cup vegan sprinkles I use Sweetapolita's vegan options.
+- approx ⅓ cup vegan sprinkles, optional - I use Sweetapolita's vegan options.

 - Place a can of full-fat coconut milk in the refrigerator at least 24 hours in advance.
 Use a good quality brand (I like the Whole Foods 365 coconut milk).
 This will ensure the solid coconut cream separates from the liquid.